 Augmented Hearing: Largely Overlooked with Massive Potential

 Looking beyond the visual applications of augmented reality, hearing is the next great frontier.
 Imagine having the ability to simultaneously blend the soundtracks of your digital and physical worlds.
 Alternatively, consider the possibilities of being able to selectively tune in or out the frequencies of noises from the physical world around you.
-The fundamental concept of IQbudsTM brings this concept of augmented hearing to the forefront.
-Check out the video, and take into account the examples below.
+The fundamental concept of IQbuds2 MAX brings this concept of augmented hearing to the forefront.

-For example, IQbudsTM users can enjoy an enhanced experience at sporting events thanks to augmented hearing.
-Using IQbudsTM, one can mute ambient stadium noise, listen to a radio broadcast of the game, and hear the live action on the field all at once.
+For example, IQbuds2 MAX users can enjoy an enhanced experience at sporting events thanks to augmented hearing.
+While wearing these earbuds, one can mute ambient stadium noise, listen to a radio broadcast of the game, and hear the live action on the field all at once.

 Beyond air travel, an estimated 10% of the population suffers from a range of auditory and concentration disorders.
-A growing number of Nuheara customers report having measurable relief from their existing auditory conditions while wearing IQbudsTM.
-A pilot study with Curtin University to test the viability of IQbudsTM for students on the Autism spectrum is currently underway.
+A growing number of Nuheara customers report having measurable relief from their existing auditory conditions while wearing their buds.
 However, anecdotal evidence from customers of all ages suffering from a variety of auditory disorders is noteworthy: